seshasaisrivatsav/learn-js/notes/premierPro.md

 - Edit Mode + Ctrl + Arrow Key - Move the edit point backwards or forwards
 - Ctrl + R - Speed and Duration on Selected Clip
 - G - Audio Gain on Selected Clip

+### In line select and remove
+- Click i - Creates inpoint
+- Shift + ->
+- Click o - creates outpoint

+- ; - Delete Selection With In and Out Points
+- ' - Delete Selection With In and Out Points, and Bring forward Clips Back

+### In line remove and pull clips forward
+- Ctrl + K to make a cut
+- D - to select audio and video
+- Shift + Del - to delete selected clip and bring forward clips back